-Property, plant and equipment are depreciated over the estimated useful lives of the assets, after taking into account their estimated residual value.
+Property, plant and equipment are depreciated over the estimated useful lives of the assets, after considering their estimated residual value.
 Management reviews the estimated useful lives and residual values of the assets annually in order to determine the amount of depreciation to be recorded during any reporting period.
-The useful lives and residual values are based on the Company's historical experience with similar assets and take into account anticipated technological changes.
+The useful lives and residual values are based on the Company's historical experience with similar assets and consider anticipated technological changes.
 The depreciation for future periods is adjusted if there are significant changes from previous estimates.